samy-dougui/ptf/docs/policy.md

 - `target`: the target of the policy (resource or meta) [**default to resource**]

 ## Policy schema

+To define a policy, we use HCL (Hashicorp Configuration language).

+A policy should be defined in a file with the `.hcl` extension and follow this schema:

 ```
 policy "policy_name" {